 Student Clerk to the Hon.
 Jean-Louis Baudouin, Quebec Court of Appeal, Montreal, 1993-94

 Areas of Interest

-Labour Law, Trade Regulation, International Development Law, Law of International Organizations, and Critical Race Theory.
+Labour Law, Law and Development, Transnational Labour Law, Regulation of Domestic Work, Trade Regulation, Law of International Organizations, Legal History, and Critical Race Theory.

 Links: See Journal entry

 Blackett A. "Beyond Standard Setting: A Study of ILO Technical Cooperation on Regional Labor Law Reform in West and Central Africa" (2011) 32 Comparative Labor Law & Policy Journal 443-492.

 Blackett A., "Introduction: Regulating Decent Work for Domestic Workers" (2011) 23 Canadian Journal of Women and the Law 1 - 46.